efrangiotti/efrangiotti.github.io/README.md

-#This is a mini project for my wife and myself to rate restaurants
+# My wife and I created this mini project to rate restaurants.